Mountain biking is such a rad sport—and it’s about to get even radder.

 About Lee Likes Bikes

-Hi, my name is Lee and I like bikes.
+Hi, my name is Lee McCormack, and I like bikes.
 I’m considered one of the world’s top authorities on riding technique.
 I wrote and illustrated the bibles of MTB and BMX riding: Mastering Mountain Bike Skills 2nd Edition and Pro BMX Skills.
 MMBSii is the best-selling MTB technique book in history, and it’s available in seven languages.
 PBS is used as the coaching manual for the U.S. and Australian national BMX programs.
 They’re both pretty good books.

 As the skills development director for the National Interscholastic Cycling Association, I create the curriculum used to teach high school mountain bike racers how to ride safer and faster, and I teach the coaches how to teach the riders.
 All of the instructors I hire to teach at Valmont Bike Park use the same proven methods used to train riders throughout the U.S.

 Come on out: As great as mountain biking is now, it’s about to get way better!

 Do you have questions or concerns?
 Email me at firstname.lastname@example.org

 Expect to do some bike yoga.
 Ryan, Mike, Meredith, El and Stacey.

 WINDY BUT FUN public level 1 clinic.
 David, me, Jesse, Kim, Lou, Lisa and Matt.

 Cross country champion Heather Irmiger learned how to Ride (capital R) with me at Valmont.
 She started with some turning drills.
 On real terrain she says she’s twice as fast—and half as scared.